Climate change – rethinking the way we work

 My name is Ayman Qwaider.
 I am the Arabic Language Community Facilitator for the global Enabling Education Network (EENET).
 A bit about me I completed my Masters degree in Peace, Conflict and Development Studies from The University of Jaume I, Spain in 2011.
 As a person born and raised in the Gaza Strip, Palestine, I … Continue reading Introducing EENET’s Arabic Language Community Facilitator Don’t hide your documents on the internet

 A blog by Christopher Chiwalo, teacher, Malawi and Ingrid Lewis, EENET.
 As one of the regular readers and a beneficiary of EENET’s printed materials, I wish to express my views on why donors should support the printing and distribution of EENET’s materials.
-First, there are network problems in remote areas since network providers shun these … Continue reading Don’t hide your documents on the internet Respect for education in development
+First, there are network problems in remote areas since network providers shun these … Continue reading Don’t hide your documents on the internet

 By Ingrid Lewis and Laura Davidson.
 (This blog is also available in Arabic) Mental health is not given enough attention within the field of inclusive education.
 This must change.
 Adhi and Rahina’s experiences* Adhi lives in Indonesia.
 His father left the family last year when Adhi was 9.
 No one knows where he went.
 Adhi’s … Continue reading Mental health and inclusive education Introducing EENET’s Arabic Language Community Facilitator